esprit-dev/homebridge-dummy/README.md

 - `defaultBrightness` — If set, lightbulb will have additional dimmer settings with this default brightness percentage

 - `defaultLockState` - The initial value for the lock.
 UNSECURED (Unlocked) = 0, SECURED (Locked) = 1

+- `defaultPosition` — Initial position for the door, closed = 0, open = 100

 - `onCommand` - Arbitraty command to execute when lightbulb/outlet/switch turns on
 - `offCommand` - Arbitraty command to execute when lightbulb/outlet/switch turns off